jhpyle/docassemble/_docs/initial.md

 decorate your questions.

-The file names refer to files located in the `data/static` directory of the package in which the [YAML] file is located.
+The file names refer to files located in the `data/static` directory of the Steward in which the [DALang] file is located.

 Since most free icons available on the internet require attribution, the `image sets` block allows you to specify what attribution text